Eight Ways To Meditate Without Just Sitting There

 There are many ways to get the benefits of meditation through other activities.

 We’ve all heard the buzz about meditation.
-Celebrities endorse it, scientific studies proclaim its benefits, and it’s no longer considered a religious activity.
-But despite being eager to reap the rewards of meditation, some may find it too boring or intimidating to sit still.
+Celebrities endorse it.
+Scientific studies proclaim its benefits.
+Society no longer considers meditation as a religious activity.
+But despite being eager to reap the rewards of meditation, some may find it too boring.
+While others might find it intimidating to sit still.
 Fortunately, there are alternatives!
 They might even prove lead-ins to a sitting practice.
-Experiment with the suggestions below and find what calms or energizes you, what increases your mental focus or makes you feel connected.
+First, experiment with the suggestions below.
+Then, find what calms or energizes you, what increases your mental focus or makes you feel connected.

 Traditionally done very slowly, walking meditation involves paying attention to the phases of movement in each individual step, and feeling the sensations in your feet, knees and legs.
 You can also take note of other feelings, such as the sun and wind on your face, or anything else you might be experiencing.
 You can quietly observe phenomena around you and perhaps contemplate feelings of gratitude and peace.
 This is especially wonderful in a natural setting such as a forest, mountain or shoreline.
 Here is an audio track for guided walking meditation.